Frequently Asked Questions

 How does the Bubble Barrier work?

-Bubble curtains have been around for a long time.
-They are widely used in the oil and dredging industry, as well as in the Dutch lock system.
-The Bubble Barrier system, created by The Great Bubble Barrier, is the first bubble curtain used to capture plastic pollution.
+Bubble curtains have been used for a long time and are commonly found in the oil and dredging industries, as well as in the Dutch lock system.
+The Bubble Barrier system, developed by The Great Bubble Barrier, is the first bubble curtain designed explicitly for capturing plastic pollution.

 Which Bubble Barriers are currently in use?